Izumi0XD/CYBER_SECURITY_NOTES/DAY_13/RAEDME.md

      exploit

-• Now we have successfully gained the access of the Windows Machine, now we can use ***"help "*** command to get all the details of what can we do in the system
+• Now we have successfully gained the access of the UBUNTU Machine, now we can use ***"help"*** command to get all the details of what can we do in the system